 The Strictly judge, who has been on the panel since the first episode, almost turned down the show.

-Speaking during his ongoing All Balls And Glitter Tour, Craig explained he had to be persuaded to sign up.
+Speaking during his recent All Balls And Glitter Tour, Craig explained he had to be persuaded to sign up.

 Craig explained: “My agent and manager, Gavin, said I absolutely have to do it.
 I said, ‘No it sounds like car crash television.’